-I remember in undergrad during a departmental review, my professors telling me “All your work is amazing but it looks like the work of 20 different artist.”
-On one hand this is not a bad thing at all.
+On one hand, this is not a bad thing at all.
 It’s like being multilingual.
-I speak 20 different artistic languages. 😀 On the other hand it begs the question, are you perfectly fluent in any of them?
+I speak twenty different artistic languages.
+On the other hand, it begs the question, are you perfectly fluent in any of them?
 Jack or rather Jacqueline of all trades and master of…only a few.

 We need to create on purpose, with purpose.”

-But with that strength and with this gift I need to operate in wisdom.
-So what I can, sculpt.
-I don’t feel ANYTHING when I am sculpting apart from a loss of time.
-Dash the great reviews of my audience.
-(Just using sculpting as an example) Where is the benefit of doing something just because I can?
-I did not benefit from my efforts and in the long run no one else will.
-The work is void of any life because my heart was not in it.
+Where is the benefit of doing something just because you can?
+You won’t benefit from my efforts and in the long run, no one else will either.
+The work is void of any life because your heart was not in it.
 This is arbitrary actions at its best.

 What is the point?
 The point is not to be arbitrary, not to be competitive.
-Art, to me, creation, is sacred.
+Art, to me, creation and creativity, is sacred.
 It needs to be treated with respect and care.
-We need to create that way, on purpose with purpose.
+We need to create on purpose with purpose.
 Not in a way to “out do” the person next to us.
 There has to be meaning involved.
 Just because we can do something doesn’t mean we should.

-In conjunction with this, we should not only do art that we care about, but we should do art that we care about on subjects that we care about.
+In conjunction with this, we should not only create what we care about, but we should create on subjects or themes that we care about.
 If you are not interested in what you are doing your work “on” you are still going to get the same empty results, a pretty picture with no life to it, even if you are doing it in a medium that you love.